trelau/AFEM/docs/source/geometry.rst

-The ``line`` variable is created mostly for visualization purposes and to demonstrate some of the data that can be retrieved from the ``ProjectPointToSurface`` tool.
+The ``line`` variable is created mostly for visualization purposes and to demonstrate some of the data that can be retrieved from the :class:`.ProjectPointToSurface` tool.
 All point projection results are stored in the tool and sorted by minimum to maximum distance.

 The intersection and projection results should look similar to the image below.
 Note that there are no renderings for infinite planes.